sbrajesh/bp-extended-friendship-request/readme.txt

 2. This shows successful friendship request screenshot-2.png

 == Changelog ==

+= 1.2.0 =
+ * Used webui popover.
+Fixes various issues related to placement of the popup.

 = 1.1.1 =
  * Allow using custom js event "bp-ext-friendship-popover:close" to close any active popover.